 If you grow roses in your garden, you may get the added benefit of rose hips, a cool-cat fruit that packs a healthy punch!
 Rose hips are the rose plant’s seed pod/fruit, although most home gardeners don’t get many as we prune back our roses to encourage strong blooming.
 The rugosa roses are typically harvested for the tastiest hips, but all roses will produce them in the late summer and fall if left alone by secateur-wielding gardeners.

 Rose hips are typically a vibrant reddish-orange, but in some species hips can be dark purple or even black.
-They are tart and reminiscent of a zesty crabapple, although not quite as tasty.
+They are tart and reminiscent of a zesty crabapple in flavor, although not quite as tasty.
 They are, however, prized for their health benefits and jam-packed with Vitamin C. In fact, they contain 50% more Vitamin C than oranges!

 Did you know that the rose petals are edible too?
 Yes, they are!
 Read more about Edible Flowers here.

 If you are growing hips in your own garden, do not use any chemical sprays or pesticides.
 Make sure that you grow natural, organic roses for edible purposes.
 Do not prune or cut back roses after blooming.
 The hips are coming.
 Get ready!
 You will see them decorating your rose plants in autumn and can start picking them fresh at any time.